Neugierdsnase/neugierdsnase/src/routes/blog/comparing-tailwind-with-plain-css-is-wrong.md

-# Comparing TailwindCSS with plain CSS is wrong

 A year ago I was teaching web development students about the various approaches to writing and organizing CSS, which is notoriously hard to maintain, in its "natural" form.
 Among the things I was showing was a brief mention of the "atomic CSS"-approach and the fact that TailwindCSS had gained a considerable amount of steam over the last few years.
 Back then, I was playing it down as a fad, telling them I didn't understand what all the fuss was about, basically telling them it was unjustified hype.

 Fast forward to this semester, when I taught the same course to another class.
 My view had changed.
 I told my students, that I now believe there are good chances TailwindCSS will dominate the space for years to come, similar to how Bootstrap had been doing in the mid-2000s.